leagueofscholars/behavioral-ds.github.io/content/authors/alexander-soen/_index.md

 - name: University of Technology Sydney

 # Short bio (displayed in user profile at end of posts)
+body: |

+  **Next position after UTS:** Alex started a PhD at the Australian National University, under the supervision of Lexing Xie and Richard Nock.

 bio: Alexander is a research assistant studying information diffusion and Hawkes processes at University of Technology Sydney.
 He also works with Data61 and the Australian National University on fairness and boosting.

 interests: